Welcome to Goddard Middle School

 Brass- Polishing cloth, valve oil, slide oil and grease, mouthpiece brush, snake cleaner

 (trombones), mutes as for which the music calls (metal straight mute required for all

 Percussion- Drum/Bell kit, pair of Vic Firth “Generals”, Vic Firth/Ralph Hardimon Marching Snare Sticks, hard rubber mallets,

 medium timpani mallets, one pair soft yarn mallets, one pair hard yarn mallets, polyball

 mallets, medium sized stick bag (room to grow).
 You do not need this all at once, start

 Marching Band Blue jeans, band shirt, white socks and shoes (band shirts are $10.00 and are ordered through the band department on the form in this handbook)

-Ladies will wear a white shirt with sleeves (no overlays, vests or extra colors), black pants (preferred), black socks, and black shoes.
+Ladies will wear a black polo shirt with sleeves (no overlays, vests or extra colors), black pants (preferred), black socks, and black shoes.
 Everybody must wear nice shoes!!!
 No flip flops.